matpompili/matpompili.github.io/content/home/experience.md

     location: Chicago, IL, USA
     date_start: '2022-03-01'
     date_end: ''
+    description: >-
-    description: In the group of Prof. Hannes Bernien I am developing a quantum network node that operates at telecom wavelength based on neutral atoms and nanophotonic cavities.
+      In the group of Prof. Hannes Bernien, I am developing a quantum network node that operates at telecom wavelength based on neutral atoms and nanophotonic cavities.

   - title: Postdoctoral Researcher
     company: QuTech, Delft University of Technology